 In the early 1960s, the ad world had a one-size-fits-all philosophy.
 Now marketing is precisely targeted.
 Tom Burrell, the first black man in Chicago advertising, started that shift.

-Today on the show, the story of the man who transformed the way people think about advertising and how advertisers think about us.
+Today on the show, the story of the man who changed the way people think about advertising and how advertising thinks about us.